 October 6, Cmdr.
 Micah D. Maxwell relieved Cmdr.
 Brian L. Tothero as CO of the USS Buffalo during a change-of-command ceremony on board the sub at Berth S8 in Pearl Harbor.

-May 23, 2016 USS Buffalo departed Pearl Harbor for a scheduled western Pacific deployment.
+May 23, 2016 USS Buffalo departed Pearl Harbor for its final western Pacific deployment.

 July 16, The Buffalo moored at Berth 5, Changi Naval Base in Singapore for a six-day port visit before participating in at-sea phase of CARAT exercise; Participated in at-sea phase of CARAT Indonesia, in the Bali Sea and Lombok Strait, from Aug.
 3-7.